Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 More improvements are coming, and more addiction counseling professionals are needed to help fuel them.
 With over a billion dollars in funding allocated by the California state government in 2023 to combat the state’s opioid addiction crisis, the demand for addiction counselors is increasing quickly everywhere from Yreka to San Diego.

-According to the California Employment Development Department, that demand is going to top 17 percent by 2030, with more than 4,000 new openings every single year.
+According to the California Employment Development Department, that demand is expected to top 17 percent by 2030, with more than 4,000 new openings each year.
+For jobs this critical, you need proper training, real-world experience, and professional testing.
+An associate degree in substance abuse counseling delivers all three.

 An Associate Degree is The Total Package for Career Prep in Addiction Counseling